This topic provides a summary of the outcomes that may result from the reconciliation of FA. The outcome of reconciliation may be a:

 This topic also covers:

-When a recipient's entitlement to FTB or CCB is the same as the amount they received for the relevant income year (1.1.R.23), there is a nil adjustment.
-This means the recipient has received their exact entitlement.
+When an individual's entitlement to FTB or CCB is the same as the amount they received for the relevant income year (1.1.R.23), there is a nil adjustment.
+This means the individual has received their exact entitlement.

-When a recipient's entitlement to FTB or CCB for the relevant income year is more than the amount they received for the relevant income year, there is a positive adjustment.
-This means the recipient will receive the difference between what they should have been paid and what they actually received for the relevant income year.
-A top-up may result if the recipient's estimated ATI is higher than their actual ATI, as assessed by the ATO.
-A top-up may also result if the recipient chooses a More Choice for Families payment option that allows them to receive part of their entitlement during the income year and the rest of their entitlements after their payments have been reconciled.
+When an individual's entitlement to FTB or CCB for the relevant income year is more than the amount they received for the relevant income year, there is a positive adjustment.
+This means the individual will receive the difference between what they should have been paid and what they actually received for the relevant income year.
+A top-up may result if the individual's estimated ATI is higher than their actual ATI, as assessed by the ATO.
+A top-up may also result if the individual chooses a More Choice for Families payment option that allows them to receive part of their entitlement during the income year and the rest of their entitlements after their payments have been reconciled.

-Note: RA will be included in a recipient's FTB top-up if:
+Note: RA will be included in an individual's FTB top-up if: